 I received my doctorate in psychology, with a concentration in couples and family therapy, at Yeshiva University’s Ferkauf Graduate School of Psychology.
 I have worked in hospitals, community mental health clinics, college counseling centers, elementary and high schools, and private practices.
-In addition to my work at Garden State Psychology, I serve as the Kindergarten Admissions Consultant at The Pingry School in Short Hills.

 In my practice, I work with patients struggling with a variety of life events and stressors.
 I have significant experience providing therapy to children and families, struggling with their relationship and interactions.
-I also treat children with a range of presenting problems including behavioral concerns, peer conflict, family conflict, attention and academic difficulties.
-Additionally I have extensive experience in working with tweens, teens, and adults, struggling with stage-of-life transitions, depression, anxiety, and loss.
+I also treat adolescents and teens with a range of presenting problems including behavioral concerns, peer conflict, family conflict, attention and academic difficulties.
+Additionally, I have extensive experience in working with tweens, teens, and adults, struggling with stage-of-life transitions, depression, anxiety, and loss.
 Furthermore, I have expertise in treating couples who present with issues ranging from lack of communication to infidelity, as well as in family therapy, for issues of communication, and difficulty adjusting to changes in roles.
 If there are obstacles preventing you from attending therapy in person, we can meet via teletherapy.

-I typically practice from an insight-oriented frame work and focus on one’s interpersonal interactions and relationships.
+I typically practice from an insight-oriented framework and focus on one’s interpersonal interactions and relationships.
 I aim to provide a trusting and nurturing environment, in which you can feel safe and comfortable to explore and process difficult thoughts, feelings, and emotions.

 SERVICES I OFFER

-Parent-child therapy facilitates the development and nourishment of healthy attachment and communication between family members.
+Family therapy facilitates the development and nourishment of healthy attachment and communication between family members.
 Parents may have concerns about anxiety or depression, inter-generational family conflict, behavioral concerns, difficulties adjusting to changes and life transitions such as separation/individuation, divorce, as well as role confusion.

-INDIVIDUAL THERAPY FOR YOUNG ADULTS
+INDIVIDUAL THERAPY FOR ADOLESCENTS/TEENS AND YOUNG ADULTS

 I offer therapy services to emerging adults who struggle with a